harnett/CLOOSE/README.md

 ### BCI Panel
-_Motion Corr_ checkbox : Opt to use CLOOSE online motion correction _Stim Baseline_ checkbox : Opt to have stimuli or darkness presented during baseline Display of Activity Levels : Readout of activity difference / grating angle during session Trials : Number of trials during BCI session / determines length of BCI session Spatial freq. :
+_Motion Corr_ checkbox : Opt to use CLOOSE online motion correction

+_Stim Baseline_ checkbox : Opt to have stimuli or darkness presented during baseline

+_Activity Levels_ Display: Readout of feedback during session

+_Trials_ : Number of trials during BCI session / determines length of BCI session

+_Spatial freq_ :

-Angle :
+_Angle_ :

-Pixels(x) : Number of pixels being acquired by image acquisition software Lines (y) : Number of lines being acquired by image acquisition software Frames (z) :
+_Pixels(x)_ : Number of columns being acquired by image acquisition software

+_Lines (y)_ : Number of lines being acquired by image acquisition software

-Target : Required activity ratio (?) between the populations to achieve correct trial I.T.I : Interstimulus Interval after completion of a trial (?)
-Fold : Number of fold lines when using Scanbox subframe folding for high frame rates “Baseline” : Push button for starting run of baseline recording session “Test” : Push button for
-“Reward” : Push button for manually delivering reward through the GUI “Run BCI” : Push button for starting run of BCI recording session Optogenetics Panel
-PMT Gating Time :
-Led ON time :
-Frames light ON :
-Selection (Opto_Only, Opto_and_Rew, Reward_Only) :
+_Frames (z)_ : Lenght of a single trial in terms of number of frames

+_Target_ : DF/F0 at which target is reached.
+Will be updated after baseline collection

+_I.T.I_ : Inter trial Interval

+_Fold_ : For Scanbox users only.
+Folding factor, the same as it appears on the Scanbox GUI

+_Baseline_ Push button: Starts running the baseline session

+_Test_ Push button: Might be removed in future releases

+_Reward_ Push button: Might be removed in future releases

 Drifting Gratings Panel
 	Selection and seconds (Grey, Black, Randomize drift) :
 Screening (Initial or Final) :